-Intézd Online has been designed with the aim of making it easy for students to find all relevant information about their studies in one place, regardless of their year of study or programme.
+Do It Online has been designed with the aim of making it easy for students to find all relevant information about their studies in one place, depending on their programme.

-If you still cannot find the necessary information, you can contact the relevant colleague through the "chat", i.e. start a case, which will appear in the appropriate study administrator's interface, depending on your programme of study and subject of choice.
-Through this interface, the student can communicate with the administrator on an ongoing basis, and exchange files.
+If you still cannot find the necessary information, you can contact the relevant colleague through the "chat", i.e. start a case through this interface, the student can communicate with the administrator on an ongoing basis, and attaching documents.

-In case you prefer in person support, or have a question, problem or document that needs to be completed in person, you can use the face-to-face administration service, which is available in the Student Space four days a week, seven hours a day during term time.
-For information on the opening times please refer to the current information in the Student Services/Student Affairs section.
+In case you prefer to get support, or have a question, problem or document that needs to be completed in person, you can use the face-to-face administration service, which is available in the Student Area four days a week, seven hours a day during study period.
+For information on the opening times please refer to the current information in the For Students/Quick links section.